tylim88/Firelord/README.md

 - Prevent empty array from hitting `in`, `not-in`, `array-contains-any`, `arrayUnion` and `arrayRemove`.

 - prevent ordering the same field twice.

+## 🌷 Troubleshooting

+If you run into runtime error like `query snapshot is null`, most likely it is due to a permission issue, check your Firestore rule.

 ## 🐬 Advices